 In addition to the above I have ran my Private Practice for 19 years.
 Within my Private Practice I offer individual and couple counselling and Clinical Supervision for Counsellors.
 I now work in my Private Practice full time.
 My work in Private Practice includes:

 -offering counselling to survivors of Institutional and clerical abuse.
 I am registered with Towards Healing and therefore counselling can be offered free if you have experienced physical, emotional, sexual abuse or neglect by a member of the clergy or lay person working for the Catholic Church.

 -Working for an Employee Assistance Programme Provider offering counselling to clients experiencing work-related stress or personal difficulties that may be impacting on their performance at work.

--I also receive self-referrals from individuals and couples seeking support for a wide range of emotional issues.I have extensive experience gained over the last 25 years in working with a wide range of issues including anxiety, panic attacks, depression including post natal depression, suicidal ideation, relationship difficulties, attachment issues, work related stress, low self-esteem, anger management, bereavement and loss, eating difficulties including anorexic and bulimic behaviours, and other self-harming behaviours.
+-I also receive self-referrals from individuals and couples seeking support for a wide range of emotional issues.I have extensive experience gained over the last 25 years in working with a wide range of issues including anxiety, panic attacks, low mood or depression including post natal depression, suicidal ideation, relationship difficulties, attachment issues, work related stress, low self-esteem, anger management, bereavement and loss, eating difficulties including anorexic and bulimic behaviours, and other self-harming behaviours.
 I have extensive experience of working with post-traumatic stress disorder (PTSD) including abuse trauma, trauma as a result of the Northern Ireland Conflict and trauma experienced following any life threatening or terrifying experience.

 My main models of psychological intervention include cognitive behavioral therapy (CBT)including mindfulness based cognitive therapy (MBCT) psychodynamic, humanistic and integrative approaches.